Project AROS Lab brings together a diverse and interdisciplinary group of researchers, including scholars, faculty and students.

 Arnaud Kurze

-Arnaud Kurze is Associate Professor of Justice Studies at Montclair State University.
+Arnaud Kurze, PhD, is Associate Professor of Justice Studies at Montclair State University.
 His scholarly work on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.
-Dr. Kurze is currently a Global Fellow at the Wilson Center in Washington, DC, working on an international digital archives collaboration aimed at improving the visualization of historical documents and data.
-He has published widely including the co-authored book, Mapping Global Justice: Perspectives, Cases and Practices, and the co-edited volume, New Critical Spaces in Transitional Justice: Gender, Art & Memory.
-He has received many awards and fellowships, including Fulbright and the Library of Congress.
+Dr. Kurze is currently a Non-Resident Senior Fellow at the Global Governance Institute in Brussels, working on an issues related to Artificial Intelligence (AI) governance.
+He has published widely including the co-authored books, Mapping Queerness in Times of Uncertainty (2024), Justicecraft: Imagining Justice in Times of Conflict (2024) Mapping Global Justice: Perspectives, Cases and Practices (2023), and the co-edited volume, New Critical Spaces in Transitional Justice: Gender, Art & Memory (2019).
+He has received many awards and fellowships, including Fulbright, the Library of Congress and the Wilson Center.

 Ethné Swartz